 All the tenancy laws of the country define tenants as persons cultivating the land of others on payment of rent (either in cash or kind).
 However in some states like U.P. and West Bengal share croppers are not regarded as tenants.
 Thus all laws protecting tenants do not help them.
 A limied right of resumption of land by landowners for personal cultivation was granted in all states excepting Uttar Pradesh and West Bengal.
 The right of resumption of land on the grounds of personal cultivation all tenancies insecure.
 Due to this fact fourth five year Plan recommended that all tenencies should be non-resumable and permanent.
 Sometimes landlords compelled tenants to voluntary give up their rights on land.
-In fact landlords apphlied various kinds of threats & pressures on the tenants to surrender the land.
-It is on account of this reason the the foruth plan recommended that voluntary surrenders, should be regulated by the state in such a way that surrendered land should go in favour of government only.
+In fact landlords apphlied various kinds of threats & pressures on the tenants to surrender the land.It is on account of this reason the the foruth plan recommended that surrendered land should go in favour of government only.

 Effective implementation of laws concerning security of tenure requires availability of correct and up-to-date land records.
 In some states like Gujarat, Harayana, Himachal Pradesh, Jammu and Kashmir, Punjab, Rajasthan, Maharashtra there is a provision for annual revision of records.
-However for many state getting uptodate land records is still big concern.
+However for many state getting upto-date land records is still big concern.